chemRIXS Standard Configurations

 chemRIXS detection techniques

 - Variable-Line Spacing (VLS) Spectrometer.
-This is an existing spectrometer with resolving power of ~1300 that is equipped with the Andor Newton_SO CCD (512 X 2048 pixels, 13.5 microns pixel size).
-The CCD will integrate over many X-ray shots, with read-out rates up to 100 Hz in full-vertical-binning mode or up to 1 Hz in image mode.
+This is a spectrometer with resolving power of ~1300 that is equipped with the Andor Newton_SO CCD (512 X 2048 pixels, 13.5 microns pixel size).
+The CCD will integrate over many X-ray shots, with read-out rates up to 120 Hz in full-vertical-binning mode or up to 1 Hz in image mode.
 The spectrometer will be mounted in the horizontal plane at 45 degrees with respect to the X-ray beam.

 - High-throughput Spherical Variable-Line Spacing (SVLS) Spectrometer.
 This is a new spectrometer with nominal resolving power of 2000 that is equipped with the AXIS-SXR-60 CMOS detector (6144 X 6144 pixels, 10 microns pixel size).
 The CMOS will integrate over many X-ray shots, with read-out rates up to 100 Hz in cropped image mode.
 The spectrometer will be mounted in the horizontal plane at 90 degrees with respect to the X-ray beam.
 The spectrometer is currently under installation/commissioning.